-Centerpoint to Goat Trail is a 6.5 mile lightly trafficked out and back trail located near Ponca, AR that features a river and is rated as moderate.
+Centerpoint to Goat Trail is a 6.5 mile lightly trafficked out and back trail located near Ponca, Arkansas that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 The trail's destination is the Big Bluff overlooking the Buffalo River.
 It is considered the tallest along the Buffalo, over 500 ft. tall.
 The side trail that leads to an outcropping on the bluffis called the Goat Trail, about 350 ft. tall, It is not for kids, the weak or those afraid of heights.
 The trail is virtually all down hill on the way to the Bluff and the side trail called the goat trail.
 Consequently plan extra time on the hike out as its all uphill.
 The goat trail segment takes you over a narrow out cropping on the bluff about 350 ft. tall.
 It is not for kids, the weak or those afraid of heights.
 A very scenic look over the Buffalo River valley, but exercise extreme caution, as people have died falling of the goat trail.
 Their are several connector trails in the Buffalo River Valley.
 You could spend a week in the area.
 Very scenic.